Edness1/ColorCompete/EMAIL_MARKETING_README.md

 ### Common Issues

 1. **Emails not sending**: Check SendGrid API key and account status
+   - Ensure `SENDGRID_API_KEY` is set in `api/.env`
+   - Verify domain is verified in SendGrid and sender identity approved
+   - For local testing without real sends, start the API with `DEV_BYPASS_ADMIN=true` to access admin endpoints, and consider using SendGrid sandbox mode or test endpoints above which do not mutate totals
 2. **High bounce rate**: Clean email list and verify addresses
 3. **Low open rates**: Improve subject lines and send times
 4. **Gift cards not sending**: Verify Tremendous API credentials and funding